Online courseArt history

 Certificate

-We are a training entity certified by DGERT – Training Entity Certificate No. 1800/2015 – so the certificate has international validity.
+We are a certified training entity by DGERT – Training Provider Certificate No. 1800/2015 – meaning the certificate is internationally recognised.

 The course price (a single payment) includes all content, assessment and certificate.
 The value is exempt from VAT under paragraph 10 of Article 9 of the CIVA.